barrycarter/bcapps/CALENDAR/README.md

 Sundance, Tribeca, SXSW, other film festivals?

-Ramadan/Islam holidays
+Mohammed's birthday (gcal does not appear to list this)

-Chinese New Years
+Chinese New Years (gcal has an odd version of this)

+starts of sports seasons, hockey, baseball, basketball, etc